US AGENT // ABRAM NALIBOTSKY & RICH ROGERS

 With a successful career in high profile network television, Philip is now known for three seasons of DOWNTON ABBEY, four episodes of season two of OUTLANDER, including the feature length finale, and Irvine Welsh and Dean Cavanagh’s scabrous comedy, WEDDING BELLES, described by Newsnight Review as the “TV EVENT OF THE YEAR.”
 Philip continues his collaboration with screenwriters Dean Cavanagh and Irvine Welsh.

 Philip also directed, co-financed and co-produced SVENGALI, the Music Biz satire and internet phenomenon.
 Written by Dean Cavanagh, and starring Jonathon Owen, Alan Mcgee, Sally Phillips, Roger Evans, Martin Freeman, Sean Harris, Matt Berry, Carl Barat, Michelle Gomez, Matt Berry, Ciaran Griffiths, Eddie Pillar, Boy George and many many others.
 The full series of nine episodes is available to view on this website.
-Not to be confused with the film of the same name by Jonathan Owen.
+Not to be confused with the film of the same name.

 FEATURE FILM CREDITS